 - How to find files or libraries of uninstalled packages.

-Package management introduction
+Debian Package management introduction

 In the previous versions of Linux, packages were set up or added by grabbing the built-in source code from the project.
 After that, the users compiled the source code into runnable binaries that incorporate manual pages, libraries, config files, and so on to generate a required program.
 In a better scenario, the user may find the programs already compiled by someone else, and they only need to add them to the system.